maschonber/nercana-quest/docs/GUIDELINES.md

 - Test edge cases and error scenarios
 - Use Angular TestBed sparingly, only for integration tests
 - Maintain clean test setup/teardown
+- **Performance**: Run all Jest tests at once rather than individual test files - Jest context setup is expensive and running the full suite is more efficient than multiple partial runs

 ## Development Lifecycle